amabdallah/WaM-DaM/docs/Use_Cases.md

 First, we compiled all the data into CSV files under four Excel workbooks where each workbook has spreadsheets that replicate WaM-DaM tables.
 Then, I wrote a Matlab script to parse and then load data to the WaM-DaM SQLite database.
 You can use this generic [Matlab script](https://github.com/amabdallah/WaM-DaM/blob/master/Files/MatlabScript/AutomateLoadingDataToWaMDaM.m) to load your data to an empty SQLite WaM-DaM database.
 You can use the populated SQLite database along with the  <a href="https://github.com/amabdallah/WaM-DaM/blob/master/docs/SQLite_Instructions.md" target="_blank"> instrcutions </a> on how to set it up to test the use cases below.

-1. What are the available data structures, networks and scenarios, and what are their spatial reference?
+*Use case # 1:* What are the required types of water system components and their attributes for a WEAP model?

 [Query]()[Result]()

 2. What are the available water system infrastructure components to run a model?